oracle-livelabs/goldengate/ogg-to-ggs/monitor/monitor.md

-# Monitor Extracts and Replicats
+# Monitor processes

 ## Introduction

-This lab walks you through the steps to monitor the Extract and Replicat processes created and run in the previous lab.
+This lab walks you through the steps to monitor the Extract and Replicat processes that were created and run in the previous lab.

 Estimated Lab Time: 2 minutes